 Why You Should Just Say No

 If you are involved in an auto accident, it’s only a matter of time before an insurance adjuster will contact you.
-An insurance adjuster’s job is to collect information about the accident and urge you to accept his company’s offer of compensation for your injury.
+According to Illionis Accident Report, an insurance adjuster’s job is to collect information about the accident and urge you to accept his company’s offer of compensation for your injury.

 Unfortunately, insurance adjusters work for insurance companies, not for personal injury victims, and their purpose is to increase their company’s profits by avoiding payment on your claim, or at least paying you the lowest amount possible.
 Here are some tips about what to do when an insurance adjuster calls.

 You’re Not Required to Speak to an Adjuster

 Contrary to what many injured people believe, you’re not necessarily obligated to speak to an insurance adjuster, although you might feel pressured to do so.
 You’re not required to provide any personal information at all, other than your name, address, and telephone number.
 Keep any initial conversation with the insurance adjuster brief and to the point, and when pressed, respectfully refuse to discuss the circumstances of the crash: even seemingly harmless questions about the type of crash, where and when it occurred, and the vehicles involved.
 Don’t say any more than you have to, think before you speak, and instead offer to put them in touch with your personal injury attorney.

 A Recorded Statement — Never a Good Idea